 Strike the encryption exception for data retention – Current policy is that information that is encrypted (or carries “secret meaning”) can be retained by the government indefinitely.
 As expert Laura Donohue has pointed out, it is an exception that threatens to swallow the rule limiting data retention, particularly as the amount of encrypted information on the internet continues to increase (a positive step that protects the digital integrity of users at risk).
 The current limits on retention should apply regardless of whether the information is encrypted.

-Prohibit acquisition of communications from non-targets – As part of the Upstream program, the NSA intentionally collects all internet transactions to, from, or “about” a target.
+Prohibit acquisition of communications that are not to or from targets – As part of the Upstream program, the NSA intentionally collects all internet transactions to, from, or “about” a target.
 This inclusion of information “about” a target specifically anticipates acquiring communications that are neither to or from people who have been identified as targets.
 The government has claimed, and the PCLOB has reiterated, that distinguishing content from metadata in the upstream scan is not possible at this time.
 But just because unlawful surveillance is necessary to conduct lawful surveillance does not mean it should be condoned.
 For example, there were previously limits to the scope of data that the NSA was getting under a surveillance program because the technology at the time did not allow compliance with statutory limitations.
 Only after the technology was developed to properly limit collection was the collection allowed.* Additionally, the ACLU has cast doubt on the overall assertion that there are no technical means to eliminate the acquisition of communications from non-targets.

 Limit the dissemination of data to other agencies and international partners – Several U.S. government agencies and international partners or allies are authorized to access or receive surveillance data collected under Section 702.
 We should codify limitations on sharing and dissemination to ensure against secret mission creep and protect the sensitive information of people around the world.